Omni Calculator logo

 2. Evaluate the probability and monetary value of event 2.

-Next, establish the probability of Investment B and its corresponding payoff.
-Investment B has a 60% probability and a monetary value of $20,000.
+Next, you should compute the probability of Investment B and its the payoff attached to it.
+In this instance, investment B has a 60% probability and a monetary value of $20,000.

 3. Compute the expected utility.